Polydile/dile-components/packages/dile-input-number-mask/README.md

 ></dile-input-number-mask>
 ```

+The mask attribute is provided in a format where all "0" chars are the numbers introduced by the user.
+The other chars provided are the mask.
+So, with the mask "00 000-00-00" and introducing the number "121234567", the input would represent "12 123-45-67" value.

 This component inherits all the properties, events and styles from @dile/dile-input component.
 So the docs are the same in both components.

 The only diferece between dile-input and dile-input-number-mask is that the input displays a number with a mask.